-The alternative recommended in 2011 FEIS included a gated structure with two 10' by 10' gated box culverts on Wolverton Creek.
+The alternative recommended in the FEIS included a gated structure with two 10' by 10' gated box culverts on Wolverton Creek.
 This culvert would have been closed during project operation, resulting in disturbance to connectivity.
 The No Action Alternative no longer included a box culvert or any structure across Wolverton Creek since the alignment of the Southern Embankment had shifted north of the confluence of Wolverton Creek and the Red River.
 Therefore, concerns to aquatic connectivity on Wolverton Creek were minimized.
-With Plan B, Wolverton Creek would again have a structure built within its banks, an open culvert structure.
+With Plan B, Wolverton Creek may again have a structure built within its banks.
+The elevations required for the Eastern Tieback would cause this feature to cross Wolverton Creek.
+The current design of the Wolverton Creek Crossing would be located approximately 500 feet downstream of 180th Avenue South.
 The structure would not include any gates or other closure system.
-The Eastern Tieback embankment elevation and the Wolverton Creek culvert sizes would be selected to ensure Comstock does not receive stage increases up through the probable maximum flood (PMF) event and stage impacts are less than 0.5 foot upstream of the Clay/Wilkin County line.
+Shifting the alignment of the Eastern Tieback south to 180th Avenue South will be investigated during detailed design.
+This option could allow for the replacement of the existing culverts in Wolverton Creek, preventing the need for additional structures in the creek and potentially improving conditions for fish passage.
+The Eastern Tieback embankment elevation and Wolverton Creek structure would be selected to ensure Comstock does not receive stage increases up through the probable maximum flood (PMF) event and stage impacts are less than 0.5 foot upstream of the Clay/Wilkin County line.
 Design of the culverts would be made to minimize adverse effects to connectivity.
 Any limitations to connectivity would most likely be due to velocities through these culverts during high discharge.

-The velocity information provided in Figure 16 includes best estimates of the average velocity through a structure at the Wolverton Creek Crossing, constructed such that natural materials exist in the bottom of the culvert openings (the culverts are set low enough such that natural material can be used to establish the natural grade of the river through the culverts).
+The velocity information provided in Figure 16 includes best estimates of the average velocity through a structure downstream of 180th Avenue South.
+The structure would be constructed such that natural materials exist in the bottom of the culvert openings (the culverts are set low enough such that natural material can be used to establish the natural grade of the river through the culverts).
 Velocities through culverts at the Wolverton Creek Crossing generally would not be problematic for fish movement until water elevations reach approximately a 5% annual chance exceedance (ACE) event discharge.
 This also corresponds to when the Project with Plan B would operate.
 Figure 16 provides existing and Plan B velocities across a range of flood events, ranging from a 50% ACE event to a 0.2% ACE event, for the location of the proposed culverts, as well as three adjacent bridge crossings.
 As noted in Figure 16, existing condition velocities for the bridges at 170th Ave S and the culverts at 180th Ave S and T-171 are the same or somewhat higher than those displayed for Plan B velocities.
 The culverts proposed for the Wolverton Creek Crossing with Plan B are similar to other existing culverts at nearby road crossings.
 These existing culverts provide a similar barrier to fish movement compared to the proposed structure, and therefore the culverts with Plan B would have only a minor incremental effect of fish passage.
 As outlined in Figure 16, the adjacent culverts on Wolverton Creek have notably higher velocities at the 50%, 10%, and 5% ACE event discharges than what would occur with the Plan B culverts in place.
 Connectivity through these culverts is worse for relatively frequent flood events than what would occur with the proposed culverts for Plan B.